bitnet-io/bitnet-core/README.md

+# 03-12-2023
+changes to validation.cpp for halving it is advised everyone running a full node as a pool or an exchange should update to the latest changes of src/validation.cpp in the code (we are trying to change from 10,000 blocks to 100,000 blocks for halving)

 # 03-11-2023
 # we are now offically listed on https://bitxonex.com after we tested for a few hours to iron out bugs
 ![s1](https://github.com/bitnet-io/bitnet-core/releases/download/exchanges/listing-bitxonex.com.png)